Question: What are the differences between the types of inline skate wheels?

 There are many size, composition and use differences between inline skate wheels.

 There are many types of inline skate wheels for the different inline skate disciplines, styles and skating conditions.

 One thing that makes them different is the wheel profile, which is the shape of each wheel from a head on view.
 The profile establishes how much of your wheel touches the ground when you skate.
 There can be a big difference in the profile views of wheels, and each profile has a purpose.
 The profile is important because a wider flatter wheel has more traction and grip, but also more rolling resistance and won’t glide as well.
-Aggressive skaters prefer smaller flatter wheels for their grip and control, while speed skaters prefer taller narrower wheels because they offer less rolling resistance more responsiveness.
+Wheel profiles and sizes are different depending on the skating discipline.